decentraland/decentraland-ui-utils/README.md

 To display an icon of on the bottom-left corner of the screen you can create one of the following:

-- `SmallIcon`: by default 32x32 pixels in size
+- `SmallIcon`: by default 32x32 pixels in size.
-- `MediumIcon`: by default 64x64 pixels in size
+- `MediumIcon`: by default 64x64 pixels in size.
-- `LargeIcon`: by default 128x128 pixels in size
+- `LargeIcon`: by default 128x128 pixels in size.

 ```ts
 let healthIcon = new ui.MediumIcon('images/heart64.png')